Hospitality And Tourism Management Associate in Science Degree (AS) InformationView Course Requirements

 Articulation agreements between this program and several Florida universities may be available for students desiring a bachelor’s degree by earning a 64 credit hospitality and tourism management associates of science degree from Pensacola State College then transferring to a Florida university and completing 60 credits in hospitality management.
 Call or e-mail the program contact for details.

-The Associate in Science in Hospitality and Tourism Management includes the following college credit certificates:
+The Associate in Science degree in Hospitality and Tourism Management includes College Credit Certificates in:

 Students in this program are encouraged to apply to graduate with each certificate as the requirements are satisfied.